ChuaCheowHuan/ChuaCheowHuan.github.io/_posts/2019-06-13-A3C_disc_thread_nStep.md

 **Implementation details:**

 The ACNet class defines the models (Tensorflow graphs) and contains both the actor and the critic networks.

 The Worker class contains the work function that does the main bulk of the computation.

-A copy of ACNet is declared globally & the parameters are shared by the threaded workers.
+A copy of ACNet is declared globally & it's parameters are shared by the threaded workers.
 Each worker also have it's own local copy of ACNet.

 Workers are instantiated & threaded in the main program.